 Days Outstanding: 35 days

 Interest Charge: $900 outstanding at 6.25% per year = $.15626 per day x 35 days = $5.47

 Total Charges: $12.50 admin fee + $5.47 interest charges = $17.96 total cost

-Let’s jump back to the statement about flat fees not always producing the lowest overall cost for the client.
+Factoring rates are different for different industries.
+For instance, flat fees do not always produce the lowest overall cost for the client.
 Based on the same premise that factoring companies want to see your accounts turning over 8 times per year, they will come up with a flat fee.
 If your actual turnover is slower, it costs the factoring company money, so they will build into the flat fee some “insurance” to protect their return.
 An average factoring fee will reflect a number of variables based on typical factoring clients and a factoring company’s years of experience with factoring rates.